 “I was just thanking you for what you did earlier.”

 “You got Rachel off my case.
 Some things never change.
 She always could get to me.
 I just wanted to let you know that I appreciate the way you always have my back.”

 Before he could reply, Harriet was hugging his neck and kissing his cheek.
-It had taken every ounce of her resolve.
+Those actions had taken every ounce of her resolve.
 She wasn’t sure how Richard would react.
 Nevertheless, Harriet made a decision and carried it out.
 For once, she hadn’t talked herself out of doing something.
 It felt nice to hug her brother.

 Harriet always felt safe encircled in his strong arms.
 She hadn’t realized just how much she missed him.
 But now, standing close enough to smell his musky cologne with him gazing down into her eyes made her acutely self-conscious.

 She stared at her abdomen, turning one way and then another.
 Any weight gain?
 Harriet hoped not.
 Maybe she shouldn’t have eaten so much on the plane.
 Harriet had potato chips, cookies and half a bag of chocolate kisses.
-Then she let Joshua talk her eating that big slice of chocolate cake after dinner!
+Then she let Joshua talk her into eating that big slice of chocolate cake after dinner.

 Harriet was so nervous about going home that she had stuffed her face all day.
-She tried to curb her appetite with chewing gum but it just made her hungry.
+She tried to curb her appetite with chewing gum, but it just made her hungry.
 Harriet could practically feel all of those calories turning into fat.
-Her doctor felt that she was grossly underweight but what did he know?
+Her doctor felt that she was grossly underweight, but what did he know?